Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/for_coders/data_spatial/walkers.md

     In the example, it logs the exit point, increments exit_count by 1, and prints the final node visited.
     !!!
 Info ""
         - This DS function is executed at the end of the walker's execution, after all nodes have been visited.

-## Attributes & Abilities
-- Similar to nodes, walkers can have their own attributes and abilities including both callable and visit-dependent abilities.

-- **Visit-dependent Abilities:**
-    - Ensures the ability is executed only when the walker visits a node.
-    - Can be defined within:
-        - **Nodes:** Triggered upon a walker's arrival.
-        - **Walkers:**  Specific to the walker’s operation during its visit.

-## Reference Keywords:
-- ```self``` : Refers to the walker object itself.
-- ```here```: References the current node visited by the walker, enabling access to its attributes and callable abilities.
-    This allows seamless interaction between walker and node attributes.

-- Control Movement:
-    - Use ```visit``` to:
-        - Direct the walker to a specific node.
-        - Walk along an edge connecting nodes.

-- Remove Walkers:
-    - Use ```disengage``` to remove a walker from the graph.

-## Walkers in Action:
-- Walkers prioritize their visit-dependent abilities first before executing the abilities of the visited node.
-- This enables flexible task delegation:
-    - Define visit-dependent tasks either within the walker or in the node.

-By using these principles, walkers can efficiently traverse and interact with graphs, enabling dynamic workflows.